Footloose maintains a fleet of boats specially designed and equipped for accessible boating.

 The only powerboat in the fleet, the Boston Whaler is used as the chase boat.
 The chase boat is run by Footloose volunteers and used to tow the sailboat in and out of the marina and ferry items or people when the sailboats are out.

-Without a facility to call our own, this cargo trailer has faithfully carried all of the Footloose equipment between events.
+This cargo trailer has faithfully carried all of the Footloose equipment between events.
 This little trailer contains the magic stuff that allows us to get sailors checked in, registered, and safely out on the water.